qusaigazz/jeddah_real_estate_analysis/README.md

 ### **Macro**
 Stage 1 consists of finding areas within the city that have properties below the city average, this filters out non-undervalued properties from our search.

-### **Miso**
-During Stage 2 we focus on neighborhoods that show a significant price gap compared to their immediate neighbors.
-These localized low-price zones may indicate potential undervaluation irrespective of natural factors like location or amenities.

 ### **Micro**
-At the final stage, we examine individual property listings situated between high- and low-priced neighborhoods.
+Stage 2, we examine individual property listings situated between high- and low-priced neighborhoods.
 By analyzing listings in these transitional zones, we assess whether certain properties may be undervalued relative to their surroundings, and whether they have potential for value appreciation.

 ## 🌍 **Macro**
 ---